-We were in lockdown while conducting this Google Classroom review.
-The lockdown has meant this system has seen a huge uptake in use as schools and teachers adapt to the new situation.
-The necessity for remote learning has meant it's had to be adopted more quickly than expected –- making the simplicity of Google Classroom very appealing.
+The necessity for remote learning has forced it to be adopted more quickly than expected –- making the simplicity of Google Classroom very appealing.

-Google Classrooms is, at time of publishing, the number one education app in the Apple App Store and the number five free app overall.
+Google Classroom is, at time of publishing, the No. 1 education app in the Apple App Store and the No. 5 free app overall.

 - 6 Tips for Teaching with Google Meet